kitschpatrol/tldraw-cli/readme.md

 This could be useful in the context of a content publishing pipeline where you want to use a `.tldr` file (perhaps under version control) as the "source of truth" for assets to be embedded elsewhere, and you don't want to manage the export of that diagram manually.

+_Please note that this tool, which is all about image export, should not be confused with the official [tldraw project scaffolding CLI](https://www.npmjs.com/package/create-tldraw) which is all about creating new tldraw-powered projects._

 _For `.tldr` file import support in Vite projects, please see [@kitschpatrol/vite-plugin-tldraw](https://github.com/kitschpatrol/vite-plugin-tldraw)._

 ## Installation